 Critics have suggested that the Policy Act could be used by the U.S. to pressure Beijing.
 If Hong Kong is not given trade and economic privileges, China’s economy could be hurt as well.

-Mr Jack Fung, a researcher at the Hong Kong Policy Research Institute, says if the U.S.-HK Policy Act were to be cancelled as suggested by Mr Andy Chan, it would be a deadly blow to Hong Kong’s trade and financial system.
+Mr Jacky Fung, a researcher at the Hong Kong Policy Research Institute, says if the U.S.-HK Policy Act were to be cancelled as suggested by Mr Andy Chan, it would be a deadly blow to Hong Kong’s trade and financial system.

 “In the short run, the tariffs and policies the U.S. imposes on China would apply to Hong Kong directly.
 This would significantly impact Hong Kong’s export-driven economy,” says Mr Fung.